LPRegen/LPRegen/README.md

 </br>

-My name is Manuel Escribano and I am a **self-taught frontend developer**.
+My name is Manuel Escribano and I am a **self-taught front end developer**.

 I'm enthralled by the possibilities which development gives us to create different things which can have a **positive impact** in the life of people.